jressel01/intex-swg-iot/README.md

 # Intex Salt Water Chlorine Generators (SWG)

+You need SWG with 16Pin (TM1650) Chip on the Display Board.
+It will not work with the 18 Pin Pic.
+We work on it

 For this project, original cable between display board and main board will now be from display board to ESP32 board.
 You'll need a new cable to connect ESP32 board to the main board.
 This way the ESP32 will be in the middle of every comunication.
 For the new cable I used a NEMA17 motor cable (the one that 3D printers use) as I had several ones at home, and one connector fits what I need, so only have to change the other connector from this cable.

 ## For the circuit you'll need: